ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ### CIO

-CIO just have the common configuration properties.
+CIO only has the common configuration properties.

 * Artifact `io.ktor:ktor-client-cio:$ktor_version`.
 * No additional transitive dependencies.